ESG Governance, Stakeholder Engagement, Reporting and Materiality

 Reporting Boundaries

-Our Franchisees and vendors are independent business owners who make decisions for their own organizations, while maintaining core standards for our brand and customer satisfaction.
-We work in collaboration with them to raise awareness of ESG topics and offer tools for improvement.
+Our franchisees and vendors are independent business owners who maintain our brands’ core standards.
+We collaborate with them to raise awareness of sustainability topics and offer tools and opportunities for improvement.
 Together, we set objectives, monitor progress, and engage in shared innovation.

 Contact Information